KNMI/adaguc-server/README.md

 # Custom datasets
 It is also possible to configure new datasets with custom styling and create aggregations over many files.
 Check https://dev.knmi.nl/projects/adagucserver/wiki/ for more information

-# Opendap services can be visualized without downloading
+# Opendap services can be visualized

 The following OpenDAP URL can be visualized:
 ```